mrozycki/rustmas/webapi/DEPLOYMENT.md

 Database setup
 --------------

-Similarly to local development setup, you will need to set up the database using the [migrant CLI](https://crates.io/crates/migrant).
-Run the following from the `webapi` directory:
+Similarly to local development setup, you will need to provide an empty SQLite database file.
+One has been provided in the repository as [`db.sqlite.example`](../db.sqlite.example) in the root of the project.
+You just need to make a copy named `db.sqlite`.

 ```
-cargo install migrant --features sqlite
-migrant setup
-migrant apply
+cp db.sqlite.example db.sqlite
 ```

 Alternatively, you can just use the `db.sqlite` file from your local development setup.